 \subsection{Previous Work}

 The only previous work on streaming Tucker approximation is \cite{malik2018low}, which develops a streaming method called Tucker TensorSketch (T.-TS) \cite[Algorithm 2]{malik2018low}.
-T.-TS improves on HOOI by sketching the data matrix in the least squares problems.
+T.-TS improves on the HOOI by sketching the data matrix in the least squares problems.
 However, the success of the approach depends on the quality of the initial core and factor matrices, and the alternating least squares algorithm takes several iterations to converge.

-In contrast, our work is motivated by HOSVD (not HOOI), and requires no initialization or iteration.
+In contrast, our work is motivated by the HOSVD (not HOOI) and requires no initialization or iteration.
 We treat the tensor as a \emph{multilinear} operator.
-The sketch identifies a low-dimensional subspace \emph{for each input argument} that captures the action of the operator.
+The sketch identifies a low-dimensional subspace \emph{for each mode of the tensor} \mnote{for each input argument: what does this mean?} that captures the action of the operator along that mode.
 The reconstruction produces a low-Tucker-rank multilinear operator with the same action on this low-dimensional tensor product space.
-This linear algebraic view allows us to develop the first guarantees on approximation error for this class of problems\footnote{ The guarantees in \cite{malik2018low} hold only when a new sketch is applied for each subsequent least squares solve; the resulting algorithm cannot be used in a streaming setting.
+This linear algebraic view allows us to develop the first guarantees on approximation error for this class of problems.\footnote{ The guarantees in \cite{malik2018low} hold only when a new sketch is applied for each subsequent least squares solve; the resulting algorithm cannot be used in a streaming setting.
 In contrast, the practical streaming method T.-TS fixes the sketch for each mode, and so has no known guarantees.
-Interestingly, experiments in \cite{malik2018low} show that the method achieves lower error using a fixed sketch (with no guarantees) than using fresh sketches at each iteration. }.
-Moreover, we show in numerical experiments that our algorithm achieves a better approximation of the original tensor given the same memory resources.
+Interestingly, experiments in \cite{malik2018low} show that the method achieves lower error using a fixed sketch (with no guarantees) than using fresh sketches at each iteration. } Moreover, we show numerically that our algorithm achieves a better approximation of the original tensor given the same storage budget.